-This Institution is committed to protecting the rights, safety, welfare, and wellbeing of subjects in human research.
+This Institution is committed to protecting the rights and welfare of subjects in human research.
 The purpose of this plan is to describe this Institution's plan to comply with ethical and legal requirements for the conduct and oversight of human research.